 Our US ally and many Australians feel threatened by the rising economic and political strength of China.
 China's rise should not be a surprise to Australians at least.
 The trajectory of Chinese growth is no higher than that traced in Australia and the Northeast Asian Ascendency three and a half decades ago (Garnaut, 1989) or in other widely read published work (Garnaut 2018).
 It is slower than that traced in Australia in the Asian Century over a decade ago (Commonwealth of Australia, 2013).
 Sustained economic growth over recent decades and continuing today at rates well above the developed world has made China the biggest economy in the world in purchasing power.
-The US is for a while still bigger on the number you get when national accounts data are converted into the same currency at today's exchange rate-while US output and the dollar exchange rate are held high by the largest budget deficit the world has ever seen in peacetime outside deep recessions.
-We have other Asian countries to be worried about if we are of that mind.
+The US remains bigger on the number you get when national accounts data are converted into the same currency at today's exchange rate-while US output and the dollar exchange rate are held high by the largest budget deficit the world has ever seen in peacetime outside deep recessions.
+Others at this conference can comment on the extent to which China's increased military expenditure exceeds its increase in relative economic size.

+We have other Asian countries to be worried about if we are concerned about the increase in strategic weight that comes with economic size.
 India is already several times bigger than the biggest of the homelands of the defunct European Empires.
 Indonesia is bigger than France or the UK.
 Other Asian economies are on the way to being bigger than any of the Europeans.
 Looking ahead, current demographic trends suggest that more than half young humans will be African later this century.
 It is likely that a good proportion of them will live in countries that are economically much larger than Australia today.